 Our bylaws provide that a majority of the entire board of directors may, at any regular or special meeting called for that purpose, increase or decrease the number of directors.
-Our bylaws and charter provide that the number of our directors may be established by our board of directors but may not be more than ten (10).
-For biographical information on Mr. Angelo, Mr. Roberts and Mr. Lieberman, see "Our Manager and the Management Agreement -Officers of Our Manager."
+Our bylaws and charter provide that the number of our directors may be established by our board of directors but may not be more than ten.
+For biographical information on Mr. Angelo, Mr. Roberts and Mr. Lieberman, see "Our Manager and the Management Agreement-Officers of Our Manager."

 Peter Linneman.
-Dr. Peter Linneman has been the Albert Sussman Professor of Real Estate, Finance, and Public Policy at the Wharton School of Business since 1979.
+Dr. Peter Linneman is currently the Emeritus Albert Sussman Professor of Real Estate, Finance, and Public Policy at the Wharton School of Business after serving on Wharton's faculty since 1979.
 Dr. Linneman is also the principal of Linneman Associates, a real estate advisory firm, and the CEO of American Land Funds.
 He holds both a masters and a doctorate degree in economics from the University of Chicago.
 He currently serves on the Board of Directors of Atrium European Real Estate Ltd. and Equity One, Inc. He has previously served as a director of Bedford Property Investors, Inc. and JER Investors Trust, Inc. The Company believes Dr. Linneman is qualified to serve as a director due to his extensive academic and business experience in real estate, his understanding of complex financial structures and his experience as a member of several public and private boards, including real estate companies.

 Andrew L. Berger.
-Andrew L. Berger was vice chairman of the executive committee of Sterne, Agee & Leach, a registered broker-dealer and a member of the NYSE, from 2007 until 2009.
+Andrew L. Berger was vice chairman of the executive committee of Steme, Agee & Leach, a registered broker-dealer and a member of the NYSE, from 2007 until 2009.
 From 2003 until 2006, he was a Senior Managing Director of C.E.
 Unterberg, Towbin, a U.S. investment bank.
 Mr. Berger has also held senior positions in financial institutions in New York, London and Geneva, and has practiced law in New York and Paris.
 He is now an independent consultant.
 Mr. Berger was a member of the board of directors of Thermadyne Holdings Corp., a NASDAQ listed company from 2003 until the sale of the company in December 2010.
 He served as chairman of the nominating and corporate governance committee, and a member of the compensation committee.
 He also has served as a member of the Board of Governors of the National Association of Securities Dealers.
 Mr. Berger has a bachelor's degree in finance from Lehigh University and a J.D. degree from Columbia University.
 The Company believes Mr. Berger is qualified to serve as a director due to the depth of his experience as a member of senior management at various investment banking and financial management institutions, and his experience on public and private boards.

 James M. Voss.
 James M. Voss currently serves as an independent consultant to community banks regarding policy, organization, credit risk management and strategic planning.
 From 1992 through 1998, he was executive vice president and chief credit officer at First Midwest Bank.
 He served in a variety of senior executive roles during a 24-year career with Continental Bank of Chicago, and was chief financial officer at Allied Products Corporation.
 He is a member of the board of Portfolio Recovery Associates, Inc. and is chair of the audit committee.
 He previously served on the compensation and governance committees.
-He has also been a director of Elgin State Bank since 2002, which in September 2010 was subject to a consent decree by the FDIC and state regulators for unsafe or unsound banking practices.
 Mr. Voss has both a bachelor's degree and an M.B.A. from Northwestern University.
 The Company believes that Mr. Voss is qualified to be a director due to his extensive experience as a senior finance executive.